 1. Put the money into your super fund

-Nearly $32 billion has been withdrawn from super funds as part of the government’s COVID-19 Superannuation Early Release Scheme, with the average payment sitting at $7,686 according to statistics from Australian Prudential Regulation Authority (APRA) as at 24 August.
-If you’re one of the 3 million-plus Aussies who has taken money out from their super adding in your tax refund could go some way towards closing the gap early access may have on your super balance at retirement.
+About $36 billion was withdrawn from super funds as part of the government’s COVID-19 Superannuation Early Release Scheme, with an average payment of $7,638 according to statistics from Australian Prudential Regulation Authority (APRA).
+If you’re one of the 3 million-plus Aussies who took money out from their super, adding in your tax refund could go some way towards closing the gap early access may have on your super balance at retirement.

-But even if you haven’t taken money out of your super fund there can still be a financial benefit in adding your tax refund to your super.
-I asked Canstar to crunch the numbers and they show that a 40-year-old who currently has $51,740 in their super and adds a $2,892 refund to their fund could have $8,543 more in their super at retirement.
-Of course adding the money into your super will mean that you can’t access it until you retire.
+Even if you haven’t taken money out of your super fund there can still be a financial benefit in adding your tax refund to your super.
+I asked Canstar to crunch the numbers and they show that a 40-year-old who currently has $61,247 in their super and adds a $2,500 refund to their fund could have $7,756 more in their super at retirement.
+Keep in mind, though, that adding the money into your super will mean that you can’t access it until you retire.

 2. Add the refund to your mortgage

 Another option to consider is adding the refund into your home loan either using a redraw facility or offset account.
 This is a great way to save interest on your loan and you can still access the money if you need it.
-As the table below, compiled by Canstar, shows adding $2,892 into a $400,000 home loan you could potentially save $3,876 on a 25-year loan.
+As the table below, compiled by Canstar, shows by adding $2,500 into a $500,000 home loan you could potentially save $3,927 on a 30-year loan.